 Number of nuclear reactors operable and under construction

-A list of reactors operable, under construction, planned and proposed can be found in this information paper World Nuclear Power Reactors and Uranium Requirements.
+There are currently 437 operable civil nuclear power nuclear reactors around the world, with a further 66 under construction.
+A list of reactors operable, under construction, planned and proposed can be found here World Nuclear Power Reactors and Uranium Requirements, updated monthly.

 Details of individual reactors operable and under construction can be found in our Nuclear Reactor Database, which uses information supplied by the International Atomic Energy Agency.